[2024] Top 50+ Terraform Interview Questions and Answers

 Terraform Workspaces allow you to manage multiple environments (such as development, staging, and production) from the same configuration.
 Each workspace has its own state file, enabling different environments to coexist without conflict.

-8. Explain the difference between terraform apply and terraform plan.
+8. Explain the difference between terraform apply

 Answer:

-9. What is the purpose of terraform init?
+9. What is the purpose of terraform init

 Answer:

-The terraform init command initializes a Terraform working directory by downloading necessary providers, setting up the backend, and preparing the environment for use.
+command initializes a Terraform working directory by downloading necessary providers, setting up the backend, and preparing the environment for use.
 It must be run before any other Terraform command in a new or updated configuration.

 10. How do you manage sensitive data in Terraform?